microsoft/finops-toolkit/docs/_docs/bestpractices/databases/databases.md

   </div>
 </details>

-## SQL DB
+##  SQL Databases

 ### Query: SQL DB Idle

-This Azure Resource Graph (ARG) query identifies potentially idle SQL databases within your Azure environment.

-#### Description

-This query identifies SQL databases with names indicating they might be old, in development, or used for testing purposes.
-By identifying these databases, you can review and determine if they are still needed, helping to optimize costs and resource usage.
+This Azure Resource Graph (ARG) query identifies SQL databases with names indicating they might be old, in development, or used for testing purposes.

 #### Category

 Optimization

-#### Potential Benefits
+#### Query

-- **Cost Optimization:** Identifies potentially idle SQL databases that can be decommissioned or scaled down, reducing costs associated with maintaining unnecessary databases.
-- **Resource Management:** Helps in managing database resources more efficiently by identifying and reviewing databases that may no longer be in active use.

 <details>
   <summary>Click to view the code</summary>